-In the 12th grade I finally made the starting line-up for the Wildcats!
+By the twelfth grade I finally made the starting line-up for the Wildcats.
 Our coach was Pel Austin (1st row- far right) who was quite a colorful figure.
-Coach Austin was earlier a professional baseball player and was the left fielder for the El Dorado Oilers, a Class C League professional team in the 1940’s and 50’s.
-He was one of the best hitters for the Oilers and well-known for his home-run power.
+Coach Austin was earlier a professional baseball player and played left fielder for the El Dorado Oilers, a Class C League professional team in the late 40’s and early 50’s.
+He was the best hitters for the Oilers and well-known for his home-run power.
+He was known as “Pelting Pel from Peach Orchard” because his home town was Peach Orchard, Missouri.
 I thought he was an excellent basketball coach and a good motivator of young men.
 He was stern in discipline but not profane in his language, which I especially appreciated.
 He was physically larger and stronger than all the players on the team, so no one would dare think of challenging him in any way.

-Some of our better players included Billy Ray McGaugh (No. 25) who was our 2nd leading scorer; Tommy Murphree (No. 22) who went on to a successful coaching career at Ouachita Baptist University; Max “Buddy” Barron (No. 26) who attended West Point after graduation and had a career in the Army of teaching at West Point; and Tommy Stegall (standing in the photo to the right of Tommy Murphree).
+Some of our better players included Billy Ray McGaugh (No. 25) who was our second leading scorer; Tommy Murphree (No. 22) who went on to a successful coaching career at Ouachita Baptist University; Max “Buddy” Barron (No. 26) who attended West Point after graduation and had a career in the Army of teaching at West Point; and Tommy Stegall in the photo standing to the right of Tommy Murphree).